filipeestacio/filipeestacio/README.md

 # Hi there 👋!

 ## Who I am
 My name is Filipe.
-I'm a software engineer at Sakari.
+I'm a Software Engineer and Cloud Architect.